thecodepixi/designing-graphql-schemas/02_graphql-setup-an-apollo-graphql-server-with-automatic-mocking.md

 ```

-[01:32] If we rerun the query, we can see that our string is now mocked with just Hello.
-Having paths of the schema mock, but other paths being actually resolved is also possible.
+[01:32] If we rerun the query, we can see that our `String` is now mocked with just `Hello`.
+Having paths of the schema `mock`, but other paths being actually resolved is also possible.
 We extend our type definitions with Hello to colon string and implement the resolve for it.

-[01:56] We pass through servers object to Apollo server and the mutations set mock and entire schema to false.
-Now, we can create for Hello 2 and Hello.
-As you can see, Hello 2 returns the resolved result while Hello still relies on the mocks.
+[01:56] We pass through servers object to Apollo server and the mutations set `mock` and entire schema to false.
+Now, we can create for `helloTwo` and `Hello`.
+As you can see, `helloTwo` returns the resolved result while `Hello` still relies on the `mocks`.
 This setup should take you quite far when exploring and iterating on a new schema design.

 ``` js
 const { ApolloServer, gql } = require("apollo-server");